hsemple/QGIS_Tutorials/source/terrain_mapping.rst

 **Map Design**

 1. Initially, your final map will not look very attractive.
 My final map appears as shown below, but I am not daunted.
-If you look at the legend, you will notice that map consists of 1s and 0s.
+If you look at the legend, you will notice that the map consists of 1s and 0s.
 The 1s represent places where the query was satisfied, i.e., the white areas.
 The black areas are areas where the query was not satisfied.
-Now, using the cartography skills, you have learned so far, let us make the black areas transparent.
+Now, using the cartography skills you have learned so far, let us make the black areas transparent.

 .. image:: img/terrain_analysis_suitability11.png
    :alt: Habitat Suitability Analysis

 2. Right click on the Final Raster and select Properties.
 Select Symbology.
-How about using Palleted / Unique Values as the Render Type, as shown in the dialog below to achieve a good color effect.
+How about using Palleted / Unique Values as the Render Type, as shown in the dialog below to achieve a good color effect?

 .. image:: img/terrain_analysis_suitability12.png
    :alt: Habitat Suitability Analysis